CAJan93/docker_cheat_sheet/golang/golang.md

 ## 9.4.
 Benchmarking and profiling

-- Use "Benchmark" prefix for benchmarks
+- Use `Benchmark` prefix on functions for benchmarks
-- Use `testing.B` as parameters
+- Use `*testing.B` as parameters
   	- `b.N` number of times this test benchmark should run.
 Will be set automatically depending on the benchtime
   	- `b.StartTimer`, `b.StopTimer` and `b.ResetTimer` to handle the benchmark timer
   	- `b.RunParallel` to run function in parallel
 - Use `go test -bench . -benchtime 10s` to run unittests and benchmarks matching . (all) for max 10 seconds.
 - Use `go test -benchmem` to benchmark memory consumption
-- Use `go test -trace trace.out`to record execution traces
+- Use `go test -trace trace.out` to record execution traces
 - Use `go test -(type)profile {file.out}` for the types `block`, `cover`, `cpu`, `mem` and `mutex` for different types of benchmarks
+  - Analyze with go pprof tool